UN-OCHA/hpc-api/CONTRIBUTING.md

 `bin/sync-db.sh -e prod -u <username>`

-## Making Changes

-NOTE: You must have the development server running whilst you are working on this project as nexus generates type definitions from the GraphQL schema.

 ## GraphQL Playground

 GraphQL Playground is a UI to interact with GraphQL schemas that is bundled with Apollo.
 It can be accessed on: